ikmb/esga/docs/usage.md

 #### `--evm` [ true | false (default) ]
 Run the evidence-modeler gene build pipeline, combining all the various outputs produced by this workflow.

+#### `--ncrna`[ true | false (default) ]
+Independently predict non-coding RNAs using RFam version 14.
+The resulting models will not be merged into the main gene build but can be used for manual curation in e.g. WebApollo.
+Please note that the head node of your cluster must have access to the internet to download the RFam CM file on-the-fly.

 ### 3. Search options
 ESGA runs tools such as Blast+ to identify alignment regions for evidence data.
 We made some of the parameters editable, although we stress that changes to any of these options my produce sub-par results.